folio-org/ui-ldp/doc/reports.md

 Reports compatible with this app consist of two files that share a basename: one is the SQL report itself, named `NAME.sql`; the other is metadata about the report, written in JSON and named `NAME.json`.
 Optionally a third file, `NAME.md` can be created to hold further documentation about the report.

-Reports are published by pushing them to a GitHub repository -- specifically, a particular directory within a particular branch of a repository.
-The source is specific as a GitHub user, repository name, branch name and directory.
+Reports are published by pushing them to a GitHub or GitLab repository -- specifically, a particular directory within a particular branch of a repository.
+The source is specified as a git site user, repository name within the user's area, branch name and directory within the repository.

 Since the Reporting app can draw reports from multiple sources (see below), it's possible for a FOLIO instance to be configured with (for example) a global source holding reports developed by the FOLIO reporting community, a local source for reports developed within the institition, and perhaps a development source for reports still being worked on.
 Other configurations are possible.

 For example, https://github.com/MikeTaylor/dummy-ldp-queries/tree/main/queries contains some dummy reports created during the software development process.
-One is represented by the files `sers_by_creation_date.sql` and `sers_by_creation_date.json`, the other by the files `mikes_query.sql`, `mikes_query.json` and (for documentation only) `mikes_query.md`.
+One is represented by the files `users_by_creation_date.sql` and `users_by_creation_date.json`, the other by the files `mikes_query.sql`, `mikes_query.json` and (for documentation only) `mikes_query.md`.

 ## Writing an SQL report